Keyboard shortcuts

 • Description: Number of HOV lanes on edges.

-• Allowed values: float (constant number of HOV lanes for all edges), table with road types as keys and number of lanes as values, or table with “urban” and “rural” as keys and road_type->value tables as values (see example)
+• Allowed values: float (constant number of HOV lanes for all edges), table with edge types as keys and number of lanes as values, or table with “urban” and “rural” as keys and edge_type->value tables as values (see example)

 • Example: